JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 Document type assignation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When the partner is selected, the :guilabel:`Document Type` field will be filled in automatically
+When the partner is selected, the :guilabel:`Document Type` field is filled in automatically based
-based on the AFIP document type:
+on the AFIP document type:

 - **Invoice for a customer IVA Responsable Inscripto, prefix A** is the type of document that shows
-  all the taxes in detail along with the customer's information.
+  all the taxes in detail, along with the customer's information.

   .. image:: argentina/prefix-a-invoice-for-customer.png
      :alt: Invoice for a customer IVA Responsable Inscripto, prefix A.